-The absence of moving elements and rotating disks inside SSD drives, as well as the recent advances in electric interface technology have ended in an extremely safer data file storage device, having an average failing rate of 0.5%.
+The absence of moving elements and rotating disks inside SSD drives, as well as the recent advances in electric interface technology have ended in an extremely safer data file storage device, having a common failing rate of 0.5%.

 HDD drives use spinning disks for storing and browsing data – a technology since the 1950s.
 And with disks magnetically hanging in mid–air, spinning at 7200 rpm, the prospects of one thing failing are much bigger.

 The standard rate of failing of HDD drives ranges among 2% and 5%.

 SSDs are lacking moving components and need almost no chilling power.
 Additionally, they demand a small amount of electricity to perform – lab tests have demostrated they can be powered by a standard AA battery.